purduesigbots/pros-docs/content/tutorials/libraries.md

 _Since PROS CLI 2.5.2_

-PROS supports the concept of adding plugable libraries, allowing you to modularize and share code with others.
-PROS libraries can be any set of files, but are typically a collection of precompiled code with some header files.
+PROS supports the concept of adding pluggable libraries, allowing you to modularize and share code with others.
+PROS libraries can be any set of files, but typically consist of a collection of precompiled code and some header files.

 {{< note title="Under Construction" >}}
 This section of our documentation is still under construction.
 {{< /note >}}

 ## Using Libraries for PROS
-For example, to set up Boiler Robotics' libblrs, you can do the following from command line:
+For example, to set up [Boiler Robotics' libblrs](https://github.com/purduesigbots/libblrs), you can do the following from command line:
 ```
 pros conduct add-depot --name libblrs --registrar github-releases --location purduesigbots/libblrs --no-configure
 pros conduct download libmtrmgr